mxschumacher/Frosch/README.md

-Frosch
+Frosch - A HTML5/JS implementation of Frogger.

 ======

-A HTML5/JS implementation of Frogger.

-To Do:

-add browsersync capabiltiy
-add gameplay
-add sounds
-add music/soundtrack
-add testing
-Build full website for the game.
+Start in development by executing "gulp"